 What Is the Viral Buldak Carbonara Ramen Recipe?

-If you’ve been anywhere near social media, you’ve seen it , that glossy bowl of noodles coated in fiery red sauce and melting cheese, steam rising like it has secrets.
+If you’ve been anywhere near social media, you’ve seen it, that glossy bowl of noodles coated in fiery red sauce and melting cheese, and steam rising like it's about to explode.

-The star of our story?
-Buldak Carbonara Ramen, a Korean instant noodle that combines the unapologetic heat of “buldak” (which literally means “fire chicken”) with creamy, cheesy carbonara-style indulgence.
+The Viral Buldak Carbonara Ramen, a Korean instant noodle that combines the unapologetic heat of “buldak” (which literally means “fire chicken”) with creamy, cheesy carbonara-style crazy indulgence.

 Here’s what we’ll need: